-- our expectations and beliefs regarding future conduct and growth of the business; - our beliefs and expectations regarding seasonality, competition and other trends that affect our business; - our expectation that we will solve problems faster and more efficiently for our growing base of customers by moving to more open platforms with application programming interfaces that enable the contributions of end users and third-party developers; - our expectation that we will continue to invest significant resources in our product development, marketing and sales capabilities; - our expectation that we will continue to invest significant management attention and resources in our information technology infrastructure and in our privacy and security capabilities; - our expectation that we will work with the broader industry and government to protect our customers from fraud; - our expectation that we will be able to protect our customers' data and prevent third parties from using stolen customer information to perpetrate fraud in our tax and other offerings; - our expectation that we will generate significant cash from operations; - our expectation that connected services revenue as a percentage of our total revenue will continue to grow; - our expectations regarding the development of future products, services, business models and technology platforms and our research and development efforts; - our assumptions underlying our critical accounting policies and estimates, including our estimates regarding promotional and return reserves; the collectability of accounts receivable; stock volatility and other assumptions used to estimate the fair value of share-based compensation; the fair value of goodwill; and expected future amortization of acquired intangible assets; - our intention not to sell our investments and our belief that it is more likely than not that we will not be required to sell them before recovery at par; - our belief that the investments we hold are not other-than-temporarily impaired; - our belief that we take prudent measures to mitigate investment related risks; - our belief that our exposure to currency exchange fluctuation risk will not be significant in the future; - our assessments and estimates that determine our effective tax rate; - our belief that our income tax valuation allowance is sufficient; - our belief that it is not reasonably possible that there will be a significant increase or decrease in our unrecognized tax benefits over the next 12 months; - our intent to permanently reinvest a significant portion of our earnings from foreign operations, and our belief that we will not need funds generated from foreign operations to fund our domestic operations; - our belief that our cash and cash equivalents, investments and cash generated from operations will be sufficient to meet our seasonal working capital needs, capital expenditure requirements, contractual obligations, debt service requirements and other liquidity requirements associated with our operations for at least the next 12 months; - our expectation that we will return excess cash generated by operations to our stockholders through repurchases of our common stock and the payment of cash dividends; - our plan to continue to provide ongoing enhancements and certain connected services for all future versions of our QuickBooks Desktop software products; - · our belief that the credit facility will be available to us should we choose to borrow under it; and - our assessments and beliefs regarding the future outcome of pending legal proceedings and inquiries by regulatory authorities, the liability, if any, that Intuit may incur as a result of those proceedings and inquiries, and the impact of any potential losses associated with such proceedings or inquiries on our financial statements.
+- our expectations and beliefs regarding future conduct and growth of the business; - our beliefs and expectations regarding seasonality, competition and other trends that affect our business; - our expectation that we will continue to invest significant resources in our product development, marketing and sales capabilities; - our expectation regarding the impact of recent U.S. tax legislation on Intuit's business and its corporate tax rate; - our expectation that we will continue to invest significant management attention and resources in our information technology infrastructure and in our privacy and security capabilities; - our expectation that we will work with the broader industry and government to protect our customers from fraud; - our expectation that we will be able to protect our customers' data and prevent third parties from using stolen customer information to perpetrate fraud in our tax and other offerings; - our expectation that we will generate significant cash from operations; - our expectation that total service and other revenue as a percentage of our total revenue will continue to grow; - our expectations regarding the development of future products, services, business models and technology platforms and our research and development efforts; - our assumptions underlying our critical accounting policies and estimates, including our estimates regarding stock volatility and other assumptions used to estimate the fair value of share-based compensation; the fair value of goodwill; and expected future amortization of acquired intangible assets; - our intention not to sell our investments and our belief that it is more likely than not that we will not be required to sell them before recovery at par; - our belief that the investments we hold are not other-than-temporarily impaired; - our belief that we take prudent measures to mitigate investment related risks; - our belief that our exposure to currency exchange fluctuation risk will not be significant in the future; - our assessments and estimates that determine our effective tax rate; - our belief that our income tax valuation allowance is sufficient; - our belief that it is not reasonably possible that there will be a significant increase or decrease in our unrecognized tax benefits over the next 12 months; - our intent to permanently reinvest a significant portion of our earnings from foreign operations, and our belief that we will not need funds generated from foreign operations to fund our domestic operations; - our belief that our cash and cash equivalents, investments and cash generated from operations will be sufficient to meet our seasonal working capital needs, capital expenditure requirements, contractual obligations, debt service requirements and other liquidity requirements associated with our operations for at least the next 12 months; - our expectation that we will return excess cash generated by operations to our stockholders through repurchases of our common stock and the payment of cash dividends, after taking into account our operating and strategic cash needs; - our plan to continue to provide ongoing enhancements and certain connected services for all future versions of our QuickBooks Desktop software products; - our belief that the credit facility will be available to us should we choose to borrow under it; and - our assessments and beliefs regarding the future outcome of pending legal proceedings and inquiries by regulatory authorities, the liability, if any, that Intuit may incur as a result of those proceedings and inquiries, and the impact of any potential losses associated with such proceedings or inquiries on our financial statements.